 All told, more than £90 million — roughly $116 million — worth of product has reportedly been destroyed over five years.
-Burberry — who is not the only luxury label to ditch leftovers — defended its actions, telling The Times that it donated what it could for recycling and targeted only trademarked products.
+Burberry — which is not the only luxury label to ditch leftovers — defended its actions, telling the Times that it donated what it could for recycling and targeted only trademarked products.
 The brand added that its new beauty license with Coty called for unsold, pre-Coty cosmetics products to be destroyed.

-“On the occasions when disposal of products is necessary, we do so in a responsible manner and we continue to seek ways to reduce and revalue our waste.”
+“Burberry has careful processes in place to minimize the amount of excess stock we produce,” a statement from the company read.
+“On the occasions when disposal of products is necessary, we do so in a responsible manner, and we continue to seek ways to reduce and revalue our waste.”

-As The Business of Fashion has reported, Burberry shareholders have questioned the practice, citing environmental concerns and suggesting that they and others be given the opportunity to purchase products at slashed prices.
+As the Business of Fashion has reported, Burberry shareholders have questioned the practice, citing environmental concerns and suggesting that they and others be given the opportunity to purchase products at slashed prices.

 Shoppers are also worked up over the waste, calling it “disgusting” and expressing outrage that the excess products aren’t given to charity.

 Millions struggling worldwide in poverty and @Burberry choose to destroy 28mil worth of stock to "protect their brand".
 Get your head out your arse man

 — Joe (@TheGMTEL) July 19, 2018

 — Maybe a Dude (@Smooglefish) July 19, 2018